 The Detroit Red Wings’ Historic Day

-The Red Wings are another franchise who has had their share of success on May 1, albeit, not as much as the Canadiens.
+The Red Wings are another franchise that has had its share of success on May 1, albeit, not as much as the Canadiens.
 On May 1, 2008, Johan Franzen capped off a huge series against the Colorado Avalanche with a hat trick in an 8-2 win in Game 4 of the Western Conference Quarterfinals.

 The three goals gave him a total of nine in the sweep, the most any player has scored in a four-game playoff series.
 He also broke the franchise record for the most goals in a playoff series of any length.
 That was set in 1949 when Gordie Howe scored eight goals in a seven-game series.
 Franzen also became the first player since Jari Kurri in 1985 to score two hat tricks in the same playoff series.

 One year later, the Red Wings beat the Anaheim Ducks 3-2 in Game 1 of the Western Conference Semifinals.
 They set a record by starting a playoff series at home for the 18th consecutive time.
 Hall of Fame defenseman Nicklas Lidstrom scored the game-winning goal in the final minute of regulation after assisting on the team’s other two goals.
 This made the Red Wings the first team ever to win consecutive playoff games when scoring the winning in the final minute of the third period.

 1992 was a Very Good Year